workmatch/workmatch/code/README.md

 ## Code Description

-- `main.cpp` - contains the code that drives the simulation.<br>
+- `main.cpp` - Contains the code that drives the simulation.<br>
   It produces a log of simulation on stdout.
-This is piped to a file for evaluation.
+This is redirected to a file for GPR training and evaluation.
-- `include/` - contains code for the simulation framework and algorithms.
+- `include/` - Contains code for the simulation framework and algorithms.
-- `include/constants.cpp` - contains the default parameters used.
+- `include/constants.cpp` - Contains the default parameters used.
-- `include/vehicle_assignment.cpp` - contains the code for FairFoody,FoodMatch and Work4Food algorithms.
+- `include/vehicle_assignment.cpp` - Contains the code for Work4Food,FoodMatch and FairFoody algorithms.
-- `gpr_training/work_predict.py` - contains the GPR training code used in our paper.
+- `gpr_training/work_predict.py` - Contains the GPR training code used in our paper.
-- `analysis_scripts/performance_analysis.py` - reads the simulation log and reports metrics defined in our paper.
+- `analysis_scripts/performance_analysis.py` - Reads the simulation log and reports performance metrics defined in our paper.
+- `analysis_scripts/overflow_analysis.py` - Reads the simulation log and reports overflow metrics defined in our paper.

 ## References